Alice Bures: Life

 Her father died in 1361 and in 1363 her widowed mother married Sir Richard Waldegrave, a notable soldier, courtier and politician, and with him had a son, Sir Richard Waldegrave, a half-brother to Alice.

 In 1375, aged about 15, she was married to Sir Guy Brian, born about 1352 as the eldest son of Guy Brian, Baron Brian, and his second wife Elizabeth Montagu.
 Her father-in-law, also a notable soldier, courtier and politician, not only paid her stepfather a considerable sum but also endowed Alice with estates in Dorset and Gloucestershire.
 The young couple had two daughters before Sir Guy died in Spain in 1386.
 His body was brought back to be buried at Slapton in Devon and she was executor of his will.
 She then had to combat attempts to diminish her young daughters' inheritance by her late husband's younger brother, Sir William Brian, and by her father's stepfather, Sir John Sutton.

 She owned over 2,400 hectares in East Anglia and the West Country as well as a property in the City of London, much of it leased out but the lands near Acton she managed herself.
 Entertaining extensively, sometimes gatherings for women friends only, she had a suitor who called often but eventually settled for another rich widow.
-Well educated, she coud write good French and had books in Latin.
+Well educated, she could write good French and had books in Latin.
 A probable attender at the court of King Richard II, she housed and educated two girls who were his wards.
 With her own private chapel and chaplains at Acton, she strictly observed the calendar of the Catholic church.

 Her mother died in 1406 and her stepfather in 1410.
 She died in 1435, aged about 75, and was buried at All Saints church in Acton, where her monumental brass survives.